 Phillies avoid arbitration with 5 players, not Aaron Nola

-PHILADELPHIA (AP) — The Philadelphia Phillies have avoided arbitration with five players, including second baseman Cesar Hernandez and third baseman Maikel Franco.
+PHILADELPHIA (AP) — The Philadelphia Phillies have avoided arbitration with six players, including second baseman Cesar Hernandez and third baseman Maikel Franco.

 All-Star right-hander Aaron Nola didn’t reach an agreement with the team.
 The Phillies offered $4.5 million and Nola is seeking $6.75 million.
 He finished third in NL Cy Young award voting last year after going 17-6 with a 2.37 ERA.
 The 25-year-old earned $573,000 in 2018.